jdorn/json-editor/README.md

 *  default
 *  enum (for type `string` only)
 *  properties
+*  $ref
+*  definitions
 *  items
 *  minItems
 *  maxItems

 JSON Editor only supports arrays with a single `items` schema.

+Currently, JSON Editor only supports schema references to the root node in the format `#/definitions/DEFINITION_NAME`.

 Template Macros
 ------------------